 - Grønsalen - Sjælland, Møn.
 Outstanding archaeological monument - 100 m long and 10 m wide long barrow, encircled by 134 large stones.
 Grave contains just three burials.
 Possible construction time - 3500 BC.

 - Madsebakke Stone Carvings - Bornholm.
-The largest group of stone carvings in Denmark, possibly made in Bronze Age circa 1100 - 500 BC.
+The largest group of stone carvings in Denmark, possibly made as early as in Bronze Age roughly in 1100 - 500 BC.
 Depicted ships, wheel-crosses and other symbols.

 - Nydam Mose - Syddanmark.
 A bog, former sacred lake.
 In 200 - 400 AD here were sacrificed diverse items, such as weapons, up to 23 m long ships.